MikeTaylor/palaeo-vo/vo-manuscript.md

 XXX Definition 3 is anatomically informative, reflecting the developmental sequence.
 The vertebrae form around the spinal cord.

 XXX Seek permission to use Liem et al. (2001): fig 8.3, or redraw it.

+XXX This orientation is used for _Opisthocoelicaudia skarzynskyii_ caudals 6–8 in Borsuk-Bialynicka (1977: plate 5: figure 2a), but this is because the verebtrae were preserved in articulation in this orientation, suggesting this reflects relative orientation in life.

+XXX Definition 4 can't be done at all for _Xenoposeidon_, which is where we came in.

+XXX When we floated these notions on SV-POW!, all the methods had adherents.
+No one method can satisfy all desiderata.

+## Conclusion

+At minimum, we advocate that each paper should explicitly adopt a definition of “horizontal”, and use it consistently.

+We _tentatively_ recommend the base-of-the-neural-canal-is-horizontal method.

 ## Discussion